Gamora (Marvel Cinematic Universe): 2014 variant

-Battle of Earth
+Leaving her universe and the Battle of Earth

-In an alternate 2014, Gamora and Nebula are summoned by Thanos, who orders them to assist Ronan in obtaining the Power Stone.
-Before they can leave, however, Nebula begins to malfunction due to the presence of the time-traveling 2023 Nebula.
-After capturing 2023-Nebula, Thanos analyzes her memories and learns about his deceased 2018 self's victory.
-Gamora is then brought through the Quantum Realm to the current timeline and is recruited by the current Nebula to join her side.
-They find 2014-Nebula in the destroyed Avengers Compound and try to convince her to abandon Thanos.
-However, she refuses, and is killed by the current Nebula.
-Gamora then joins her in participating in the battle alongside the restored Avengers and 2023-Nebula's Guardians of the Galaxy.
-During the battle, Gamora encounters Quill, but not knowing who he is, knocks him down.
+In an alternate 2014, Gamora and Nebula engage in a fight against Korbintes on Korbin before being summoned by Thanos, who orders them to assist Ronan in obtaining the Power Stone.
+Before they can leave, however, Nebula begins to malfunction due to the presence of her main counterpart.
+After capturing Earth-616 Nebula, Thanos analyzes her memories and learns about his deceased counterpart's victory.
+Gamora is then brought through the Quantum Realm to the Earth-616 universe and is recruited by the other Nebula to join her side.
+They find Nebula and Clint Barton in the destroyed Avengers Compound and try to convince her to abandon Thanos.
+However, she refuses, and is killed by the other Nebula.
+Gamora then joins in participating in the battle.
+During the battle, Gamora encounters Quill, but she rejects him.
 After the battle is over, she leaves the battlefield.